Before the Youth Runs Away

 When you and your teenager are going through a conflict or having a hard time, communication is key.
 Although it is not always easy, your role is to encourage communication at all times.
 Try to stay calm and avoid negative comments.
 Here are some tips to help you:

-Speak in the “I” to express your needs and what you feel.
+Use “I” statements, to express your needs and what you feel.

 For example: “I need to hear from you” and “I’m worried about you.”